|

 who will take decisions -especially for productive investment- based on

+the integration of the corresponding economic spaces.
 As we have pointed out on other occasions when assessing the situation

 of an actual process of integration between countries that share a given